kesava-wow/kuinameplates2/README.md

-This is an **EXTREMELY** early version of the complete rewrite of Kui Nameplates.
-At some point in the future, it will look exactly the same as the current version, but will hopefully be faster, lighter and easier to maintain.

-I have this here only to prevent horrible mistakes.
-It's not ready yet.
-Progress is slow, on a when-I-feel-like-it basis.
+This is a complete rewrite a Kui Nameplates which will replace the current version when the Legion pre-patch is released.

+The rewrite separates nameplate frame creation, event handling, and visible frame creation such that each of these components is easier to maintain.
+It also supports third-party layouts.

+Progress is on-going under the [legion branch](https://github.com/kesava-wow/kuinameplates2/tree/legion).